hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 To integrate Auth0 as your validator's IAM provider, perform the following:

 1. Create an Auth0 tenant for your validator
-2. Create an Application in the tenant using the "Single Page Application" template
+2. Create an Application in the tenant - in Auth0:
-3. Note your app's "Domain" and "Client ID" values
+    a.
+Navigate to Applications -> Applications, and click the "Create Application" button
+    b.
+Choose "Single Page Application", and click Create
+3. Take note of some relevant values that you will use to configure your backend and frontend:
+    a.
+Your app's "Domain" (at the top of your application's settings page)
+    b.
+Your app's "Client ID" (at the top of your application's settings page)
+    c.
+Your app's JWKS endpoint (at the bottom of your application's settings page, under "Advanced Settings"->"Endpoints"->"JSON Web Key Set")
 4. Determine the URL for your validator's wallet UI (if you've been following this runbook guide, it will be ``http://localhost:3000``)
 5. In the Auth0 application settings, add the wallet URL to the following: